 - Changes in bowel movements that last for longer than one month

 Colon cancer typically presents itself in patients who are 50 years of age and older, which is why regular colonoscopies are standard medical procedure for patients of this age group.
-Monitoring for colon cancer from the WTCHP is especially important if you were in the Exposure Zone in the months following the 9/11 terrorist attacks.
+Monitoring for colon cancer from the WTCHP is especially important for individuals who were present in the Exposure Zone in the months following the 9/11 terrorist attacks.

-The World Trade Center Health Program (WTCHP) covers colon cancer as a 9/11-related health condition.
+The WTCHP covers colon cancer as a 9/11-related health condition.
 As such, 9/11 colon cancer patients can receive treatment under this program.
-The highly experienced 9/11 colon cancer lawyers at Weisfuse & Weisfuse, LLP can enroll you in the WTCHP and prosecute your VCF claim for financial compensation.
-Contact us today at 212-983-3000 for a free and confidential consultation about your case.
+The highly experienced 9/11 colon cancer lawyers at Weisfuse & Weisfuse, LLP can enroll victims of 9/11-related colon cancer in the WTCHP and prosecute their VCF claim for financial compensation.
+Contact us today at 212-983-3000 for a free and confidential consultation.

 How is Colon Cancer Diagnosed?

-To diagnose colon cancer, your doctor will perform a physical exam, and will most likely order a slate of tests.
+To diagnose colon cancer, a physician will typically perform a comprehensive physical exam and order a slate of tests.
 Testing for colon cancer includes fecal tests, colonoscopies, and blood tests.
-Your doctor may take a tissue sample, or biopsy, from abnormal areas during a colonoscopy or when removing polyps.
-Your doctor will then examine the biopsied cells for signs of colon cancer.
+The doctor may also take a tissue sample, or biopsy, from abnormal areas during a colonoscopy or when removing polyps, examining the biopsied cells for signs of colon cancer.

-If your doctor finds evidence of colon cancer, he or she will then determine how far cancer has progressed using Pet scans and CT scans.
+When evidence of colon cancer is found, the physician will then determine how far the cancer has progressed using Pet scans and CT scans.

 How is Colon Cancer Treated?

-Your treatment for 9/11 colon cancer will depend on where it is located and how far it has advanced.
-Depending on your stage of cancer, you may need to have parts of your colon removed.
-If only a small part needs to be removed, the surgeon can often connect the healthy parts of the colon together, and after a period of healing your colon will function normally.
-However, if a large portion of the colon must be removed, you will require a colostomy bag.
+Treatment for 9/11 colon cancer will depend on where it is located and how far it has advanced.
+Depending on the stage of cancer, the patient may need to have parts of their colon removed.
+If only a small part needs to be removed, the surgeon can often connect the healthy parts of the colon together, and after a period of healing, the colon will function normally.
+However, if a large portion of the colon must be removed, the individual will likely require a colostomy bag.

-After surgical intervention, you might undergo radiation or chemotherapy to ensure all cancerous cells have been eliminated from your body.
-If cancer does not respond to these standard treatments, your doctor may prescribe you immunotherapy drugs that help your body fight your colon cancer using its natural defenses.
+After surgical intervention, a colon cancer patient might undergo radiation or chemotherapy to ensure all cancerous cells have been eliminated from the body.
+If the cancer does not respond to these standard treatments, the doctor may prescribe immunotherapy drugs that help the body fight colon cancer using its natural defenses.

 If caught early, colon cancer is treatable.
 If it has spread to other parts of the body, treatment can become more difficult, and thus the prognosis for late-stage colon cancer patients is typically poor.
-However, the treatments available for late-stage colon cancer have advanced significantly in the last few decades, and many of colon cancer patients survive at least five years after diagnosis.
-If you believe you may have 9/11-related colon cancer and you were present in the Exposure Zone during the required time frame, speak with a 911 attorney about filing a 9/11 colon cancer claim today.
+However, the treatments available for late-stage colon cancer have advanced significantly in the last few decades, and many colon cancer patients survive at least five years after diagnosis.

 9/11 and Colon Cancer Development